robinhood/faust/docs/userguide/streams.rst

 .. seealso::

+    - The :ref:`guide-channels` guide -- fore more information about
+      channels and topics.

-    See :ref:`guide-channels` for more information about channels and topics), and see :ref:`guide-model` for information about models and serialization.
+    - The :ref:`guide-model` guide -- for more information about models and serialization.

 The easiest way to process streams is to use :ref:`agents <guide-agents>`, but you can also you can create a stream manually from any topic/channel.